Emergency management medication shortage

 Transition Planning Guideline: learn more about the steps involved in graduating to adult neurology care.

 Why choose us?

-U.S. News & World Report has ranked Boston Children’s Hospital as having the nation’s #1 Neurology/Neurosurgery program.
+U.S. News & World Report has ranked Boston Children’s Hospital among the nation’s top Neurology/Neurosurgery programs.
 Here are a few reasons:

 Through nearly 40 specialized programs, we treat more nervous system conditions than any pediatric neurology program in the world, including rare and complex disorders.
 We offer advanced clinical services including a rapid response team, specialized Level 4 epilepsy care, genetics, rehabilitation programs and biofeedback treatment for headache.

 With more than 60 child neurologists, 10 neuropsychologists and psychologists, and 30 nurses and nurse practitioners, we offer highly specialized, individualized care.
 We have received high marks for medical best practices in neurology and neurosurgery and for use of the most advanced technologies, and have been accredited for high nursing standards by the American Nurses Credentialing Center.

 We collaborate with multiple specialists to ensure the best possible care.
 All children’s outcomes are tracked in a quality control database.
 We also share data with the Pediatric Neurocritical Care Research Group and the National Healthcare Safety Network to continually improve care.